 In many cases, just having a casual conversation with a neighbor can help.
 Many people are unaware of the impact they have on their neighbors.
-Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner may spur your neighbor to fix the problem.
+Whether it is barking dogs, loud music, or stinky chickens, talking to your neighbor in a casual, non-threatening manner might spur your neighbor to fix the problem.

-Placing sawdust or straw on the chicken poop may solve the odor problem.
+Placing sawdust or straw on the chicken poop might solve the odor problem.
 And perhaps if your neighbor were aware that the city or county allowed property owners to have only a certain number of chickens, he would comply with that limitation.

 Mediation is another option that can be pursued before or after you file a code enforcement complaint.
 Mediation provides a neutral forum for parties to resolve disputes.
 Nonfinancial disputes, such as disputes between neighbors, can be particularly well suited for resolution through mediation.
 Since any agreement reached will be the result of the parties' mutual efforts, both can leave mediation with their heads held high.
-This can be important, since it may be difficult to maintain a cordial relationship with the person living next door if one (or even both) feel like they "lost" in court.
+This can be important, since it might be difficult to maintain a cordial relationship with the person living next door if one (or even both) feels like they "lost" in court.

-However, if code enforcement fails to find a violation and mediation does not work (or is not an option), you may have to sue your neighbor.
-In a case like this, you may have a claim for private nuisance.
+However, if code enforcement fails to find a violation and mediation does not work (or is not an option), you might have to sue your neighbor.
+In a case like this, you might have a claim for private nuisance.
 Before filing a lawsuit, be sure to get advice from your own attorney to determine whether you have a claim.

 Regardless of whether you have to file a lawsuit or not, talking an attorney is a good idea if you are concerned about getting into a dispute with your neighbor.
-An attorney can tell you exactly what land use regulations apply and, if necessary, can provide guidance on whether or not you have a basis upon which to sue your neighbor.
+An attorney can tell you exactly what land use regulations apply and, if necessary, provide guidance on whether or not you have a basis upon which to sue your neighbor.